top of page

 winter vanlife

-f you are travelling to very cold locations you will need to insulate your van very well on the floor, roof, and sides which will detract from the room inside your van.
+If you are travelling to very cold locations you will need to insulate your van very well on the floor, roof, and sides which will detract from the room inside your van.
 Make sure to consider this when taking your initial measurements.
-If you are planning on travelling to very warm locations you may need to install 2 fans in the roof, you should account for this in the design.
+If you are planning on travelling to very warm locations you may need to install two fans in the roof, you should account for this in the design.
 If you are travelling to moderate or cold locations you will most definitely need a heater and should account for storage space for a heater and gas cylinder.

 3. Where you will be travelling

 Will you be spending a lot of time in cities or are you a mountain-dweller?
 The answer to that question might determine the style of van you build.
 If you are going to spend time in populated locations you may want a stealthy van (ie. it just looks like a builder's van).
-This means no awning, no art-work on the van, and the use of flexible solar panels rather than rigid ones (they are hidden from sight).
+This means no awning, no art-work on the van, and the use of flexible (thin film) solar panels rather than rigid ones (they are hidden from sight).

 4. Budget

 This is the single biggest factor in determining how you kit out your van.
-A budget of €1000 will yield you a very different van than a budget of €10,000.
+A budget of €1,000 will yield you a very different van than a budget of €10,000.
 If you're on the cheaper end, then you probably won't be able to install a heated shower, compostable toilet, or home cinema.
-But that's okay. you can still build an amazing campervan!
-As a general rule of thumb, smaller vans will be a little cheaper to build than bigger vans (less space to work with!).
+But that's okay.
+You can still build an amazing campervan.
+As a general rule of thumb, smaller vans will be a little cheaper to build than bigger vans (less space to work with).
 You can learn all about van conversion costs in this article.

 vanlife in the mountains